NethServer/ns8-sogo/README.md

 SOGo must be tuned https://sogo.nu/files/docs/SOGoInstallationGuide.html#_microsoft_enterprise_activesync_tuning following the number of users, some settings can be tested.

 Keep in mind to set one worker per active user for the activesync connection.
-The  SXVMEMLIMIT https://sogo.nu/files/docs/SOGoInstallationGuide.html#_general_preferences>` could be be adjusted also, between 25MB to 45 MB per active user with the activesync service.
+The  SXVMEMLIMIT https://sogo.nu/files/docs/SOGoInstallationGuide.html#_general_preferences could be be adjusted also, between 25MB to 45 MB per active user with the activesync service.

 ## Backup database

 You can enable a databse backup for each users of their addressbooks and their calendars, older entries more than 31 days are removed.
-The syntax is cron based, in the example it will be triggered each day at 00h30
+The syntax is cron based, in the example it will be triggered each day at 00h30. the backup is disabled by default

 ```
 - BACKUPTIME=#30 0
 + BACKUPTIME=30 0
 ```

+you can restore the data with a tool ``sogo-restore-user``, for example:

+  `sogo-restore-user /var/lib/sogo/backups/sogo-2017-12-10_0030/ stephane`

+or for all users:

+  `sogo-restore-user /var/lib/sogo/backups/sogo-2017-12-10_0030/ -A`

 ## Uninstall